Reducing haze pollution to protect parks & communities

 See more ›

-Much of the country’s air pollution stems from extracting, developing and burning fossil fuels, whether by cars and trucks, oil and gas infrastructure and operations, or coal-fired power plants for electricity generation.
-While most haze pollution does not originate in national parks, it can travel hundreds of miles from its source, thereby affecting parks and nearby communities.
-In fact, nearly 90% of national parks are plagued by haze pollution, and on average, park visitors miss out on 50 miles of scenery because of haze — a distance equal to the length of Rhode Island.
+While most haze pollution does not originate in national parks, it can travel hundreds of miles from its original source (industrial facilities, vehicles, oil and gas development, etc.), affecting parks and communities along the way.
+In fact, 98% of national parks suffer from hazy skies, and on average, park visitors miss out on 50 miles of scenery because of haze pollution — a distance equal to the length of Rhode Island.

-Haze pollution also threatens local economies that depend on parks, which provide $42.5 billion in economic output each year and support thousands of jobs across the country.
+Haze pollution not only ruins scenic views and threatens public health, but also endangers local economies that depend on parks, which provide $55.6 billion in economic output each year and support thousands of jobs across the country.
 Studies show that park visitation drops when air pollution is high, indicating the direct effect air quality has on the visitor experience.

 Spreadsheet